HuberSleepLab/HuberSleepLab.github.io/Filtering.md

 Show plots with DC offset, lines noise and high-frequency components.
 Before and after...

+## What Is a Filter?
+For many of us, a filter is "a thing that modifies the spectral content of a signal."
+Mathematically, a filter is an operation that produces each sample of the output waveform y as a weighted sum of several samples of the input waveform x.
+This operation is called convolution and wonderfully explained in this youtube video https://www.youtube.com/watch?v=9Hk-RAIzOaw.

 ### Example Intro
 We just love the **2-process model** by *Alexander Borberly*:
 ![](images/intro/2processmodel.png)